pyodide/pyodide/docs/usage/quickstart.md

 </html>
 ```

-## Accessing Python scope from JavaScript
+## Accessing Python scope from Javascript

-You can also access from JavaScript all functions and variables defined in Python using the {any}`pyodide.globals` object.
+You can also access from Javascript all functions and variables defined in Python using the {any}`pyodide.globals` object.

-For example, if you initialize the variable `x = numpy.ones([3,3])` in Python, you can access it from JavaScript in your browser's developer console as follows: `pyodide.globals.get("x")`.
+For example, if you initialize the variable `x = numpy.ones([3,3])` in Python, you can access it from Javascript in your browser's developer console as follows: `pyodide.globals.get("x")`.
 The same goes for functions and imports.
 See {ref}`type_conversions` for more details.

 You can try it yourself in the browser console:
 ```js